-On March 5, 2013, Education Week published "Customization Is Key to School-Safety Plans" by Donald Cymrot (CNA Vice President of Domestic Research) and Stephen Rickman.
+On March 5, 2013, Education Week published "Customization Is Key to School-Safety Plans" by Donald Cymrot (CNA Corporation vice president of Domestic Research) and Stephen Rickman.

-CNA Smart Policing Initiative Subject Matter Expert Talks Gun Violence with Vice President Biden
+CNA Corporation Smart Policing Initiative (SPI) Subject Matter Expert (SME) Talks Gun Violence with Vice President Biden

-On January 9, 2013, Hildy Saizow (CNA SPI SME and of Arizona for Gun Safety) participated in Vice President Joe Biden's gun-control task force.
-During this meeting Ms. Saizow provided recommendations, including a call for greater emergency planning and preparedness in the schools, and more dissemination and promotion of Smart Policing strategies to reduce violence.
+On January 9, 2013, Hildy Saizow (CNA Corporation SPI SME and of Arizona for Gun Safety) participated in Vice President Joe Biden's gun-control task force.
+During this meeting, Saizow provided recommendations, including a call for greater emergency planning and preparedness in the schools, and more dissemination and promotion of Smart Policing strategies to reduce violence.

 In January 2012, in response to the LVRJ’s investigative series, the director of the Office of Community Oriented Police Services (COPS Office), of the U.S. Department of Justice called LVMPD’s Sheriff Gillespie.
 The director offered the assistance of the COPS Office through its Critical Response Technical Assistance grant to reduce OISs.
 Within a week of this phone call, Sheriff Gillespie sent members of his executive command to Washington, D.C., to meet with the COPS Office.
 They discussed the reforms that LVMPD was already undertaking to address the issue and the areas in which technical assistance would be beneficial.